opengisch/qgis_geomapfish_locator/README.md

-# qgis_swiss_locator
+# Geomapfish Locator Plugin
-A Swiss Geoadmin locator for QGIS 3
+A QGIS 3 locator plugin for Geomapfish services